Arcanist

 Combat Magic

-At 7th or 9th level, you learn an additional damage dealing cantrip.
-You also gain an additional use of your combat magic bonus action (for a total of two uses between short or long rests).
+Beginning at 7th or 9th level, you gain an additional use of your ‘combat magic’ bonus action (for a total of three uses between short or long rests).

 Advantage.
 If the cantrip requires an attack roll, you make the attack with advantage.